 In general, and where applicable, The Community Foundation uses quoted prices in active markets for identical assets to determine fair value.
 This pricing methodology applies to Level 1 investments.
 If quoted prices in active markets for identical assets are not available to determine fair value, then The Community Foundation uses quoted prices for similar assets or inputs other than the quoted prices that are observable either directly or indirectly.
 These investments are included in Level 2.
 The Community Foundation's Level 3 assets primarily include certain investments in real estate interests and private equity.
-Real estate investments and investments in privately held entities are reported at the fair value of the investment as determined by the most recent appraisal or prices used in current transactions.
-The Community Foundation values its interest in other business entities and hedge funds using significant unobservable inputs including information from fund managers or general partners based on quoted market prices, if available, or other valuation methods.
+Real estate investments and investments in privately held entities are reported at the fair value of the investment as determined by the most recent appraisal or prices and hedge funds using significant unobservable inputs including information from fund managers or general partners based on quoted market prices, if available, or other valuation methods.
 Management reviews and evaluates the values provided by the fund managers and general partners and agrees with the valuation methods and assumptions used in determining the fair value of the alternative investments.
-Unobservable inputs used in these models are significant to the fair value of the investments.
+Unobservable inputs used in these models are significant to the fair value of the investment used in these models are significant to the fair value of the alternative investments.